-GENETICS: PART I Course Syllabus:
+GENETICS: PART I

+Course Syllabus:

 1. Genetic Transmissions

-2. Cell Cycle and Mitosis
+2. Cell Cycle

+3. Mitosis

-3. Meiosis
+4. Meiosis

-4. Mendel inheritance and Linkage and mapping

-5. Extensions of Mendels'
+5. Phenotypic effects and variations in the genetic material

 Lecture 1: GENETICS TRANSMISSION

 Genetics

-It is the science that seeks to understand, explain and ultimately exploit the phenomenon of heredity (i.e. transmission of biological characteristics, its

-mechanism and its variation).
+It is the science that seeks to understand, explain and ultimately exploit the phenomenon of heredity (i.e. transmission of biological characteristics, its mechanism and its variation).

+Genetic material

-Genetic material The genetic material of a cell can be a gene, a part of a gene, a group of genes, a DNA molecule, a fragment of DNA, a group of DNA molecules, or the entire genome of an organism or even RNA in certain viruses.
+The genetic material of a cell can be a gene, a part of a gene, a group of genes,

+a DNA molecule, a fragment of DNA, a group of DNA molecules, or the entire genome of an organism or even RNA in certain viruses.
 They are found in the nucleus, cytoplasm, mitochondria and plastids (for algae and plant), which play a fundamental role in determining the structure and nature of cell substances, and capable of self-propagating and variation.